Farm Stress and Suicide Prevention Trainings

 Meet At The Shed Peer-to-Peer Farmer Network

 Meet at The Shed™ is a place for men to share their talents and skills while forming new friendships.
 Based on a concept originally developed in Australia called Men's Shed, the chapters provide environments where men can work together on projects of interest.
 Research shows staying active, particularly as we get older, provides both physical and mental health benefits.

 We will be starting our first Men's Shed in Union County Georgia.
-We will hold an informational session on April 5th.
-It is free to attend but registration is required.
 Please visit our Men's Shed site to learn more and how to sign up.

 Social Work Interns Supporting Farmers

 Master of Social Work (MSW) interns are valuable community service resources who can contribute greatly to the support of Georgia farmers.
 MSW students are required to complete 312 clock hours at a human services organization for a generalist field practicum, and 600 clock hours at an agency for a specialization field practicum.
 We match MSW interns with qualified social work supervisors in local farm stress/mental health networks.
 The interns will provide mental health support for farmers and will train other community social workers on culturally responsive and evidence-based care for farmers and farm families.
 This partnership will expand the range of social work support available for farmers.

 Select UGA Extension offices will serve as one-stop hubs for farmers to access information and support related to stress and mental health.
 Specific services in each community hub will differ based on existing county services and community needs.
 Examples of services may include space for MHFA, QPR, and other training; space for support group meetings, individual counseling appointments, telehealth, and tele-mental health appointments; and other education and services to help farmers and farm families access community-based support.
 Stay tuned for updates.

 Rural Farm Stress Summit - March 20, 2023 (tentative date)